Roasted Bell Peppers are easy to make at home and a great way to preserve bell peppers for recipes throughout the year.

 Instructions

 - Put the peppers into a plastic bag along with any juices that may have collected in the pan and let them cool.
-This will continue to steam the peppers so they are nice and soft and make removing the skins a breeze.
+This will continue to steam the peppers so they are nice and soft which will make removing the skins a breeze.

 - Remove the skins.
 Slice into strips.

 - If you are going to use them right away you are done.
-If you want to store them in the fridge put the peppers in a jar with the juices and cover with vinegar.
+If you want to store them in the fridge put the peppers in a jar with the juices and cover with vinegar or oil.

 ---